-- a) Wheels must be the originally fitted and homologated parts with no modification allowed. - b) The wheels may be overpainted but the original finish cannot be removed. - c) A non-slip coating/treatment may be applied to the bead area of the rim. - d) If the original design included a cushion drive for the rear wheel, it must be the originally fitted and homologated parts with no modification allowed. - e) Wheel axles may be modified or replaced but must be of the same material as the originally homologated part.
-The axle must remain the same diameter as the originally homologated axle but the threaded area may be reduced in diameter. - f) Wheel spacers can be modified or replaced. - g) Bearing spacers are free. - h) Wheel balance weights may be discarded, changed or added to.
-Angled aluminium or steel inflation valves are compulsory.

-i) The only allowed rim sizes are:
+- a) Wheels must be the originally fitted and homologated parts with no modification allowed. - b) The wheels may be overpainted but the original finish cannot be removed. - c) A non-slip coating/treatment may be applied to the bead area of the rim. - d) If the original design included a cushion drive for the rear wheel, it must be the originally fitted and homologated parts with no modification allowed. - e) Wheel axles may be modified or replaced but must be of the same material as the originally homologated part and must have at least the same weight.
+The axle must remain the same diameter as the originally homologated axle but the threaded area may be reduced in diameter.
+The axles may be protected by permanently attached, non-sharp-edged plastic protectors, with a maximum projection outside the axle of 25 mm on the insertion side and 15 mm on the screw side. - f) Wheel spacers can be modified or replaced. - g) Bearing spacers are free. - h) Wheel balance weights may be discarded, changed or added to.
+Angled aluminium or steel inflation valves are compulsory. - i) The only allowed rim sizes are: